-Ben M. Bartlett is a master strategist, strategic advisor and coach who helps business owners, teams and individuals to to improve the performance of their most valuable investment asset.
-Which is?
-Human Capital.
+Ben M. Bartlett is a master strategist, troubleshooter, consultant and coach who helps CEOs, business owners, teams and other business leaders to solve their most pressing problems and to excel at work and in life.

 Based in his home country of New Zealand, Ben shares his expertise globally.
-And he does so with a portfolio of consulting, coaching and education services dedicated to these human capital and strategy domains:
+And he does so with a portfolio of consulting, coaching and education services specialising in strategic performance.

 1.Master Strategist

-In terms of role, Ben is first and foremost a master strategist.
+In terms of roles, Ben is first and foremost a master strategist.

 The Collins dictionary defines a strategist as “Someone who is skilled in planning the best way to gain an advantage or to achieve success.”
 And, in the Merriam-Webster dictionary we read that a strategist is, “a person skilled in strategy: a person who is skilled in making plans for achieving a goal: someone who is good at forming strategies.”